albertduchnicz/albacross-task/README.md

 ```
 GET api/v3/exchangeInfo
 ```
-Get list of cryptocurrency pair (eg. ETHBTC).
+Gets list of cryptocurrency pairs (eg. ETHBTC, BTCUSDT).

 ```
 GET /api/v3/klines
 ```
-Get last 500 prices of a cryptocurrency pair.
+Gets last 500 prices of a cryptocurrency pair.

 The application lists all cryptocurrency pairs (dynamically loaded) traded on Binance market and draws the price chart for a selected time interval of: